Microcanonical Phase Space and Entropy in Curved Spacetime: Constant energy hypersurface: a covariant description

 Note that the number of accessible microstates is actually defined as:

 where we have $N$ no. of particles moving in a spacetime with three spatial dimensions and $h$ is Planck's constant.
 The factor of $h^{3N}$ makes $\Omega(E)$ dimensionless and serves as a quantity denoting denoting \say{smallest phase space volume that can be occupied by a microstate because of Heisenberg's uncertainty}.
-However, we shall put $h=1$ and assume that things have been made dimensionless. \\ \\ Then, the microcanonical entropy is defined as:
+However, as we have already mentioned, we shall put $h=1$ and assume that things have been made dimensionless. \\ \\ Then, the microcanonical entropy is defined as:

 and other thermodynamic quantities like temperature, specific heat, etc. can be derived from this.